DMARC DNS Record Implementation Guide

 • Value: "afrf" (only supported value)

-• Status: Deprecated in DMARCbis
+• Status: Removed in DMARCbis (no other formats ever implemented)

 Additional Resources